burger-menu icon close-icon

 Northern Territory

-The exemptions from stamp duty also vary across the regions.
-In some cases, you will not require to pay for the vehicle stamp duty if:
+The exemptions from stamp duty vary across the regions, as well.
+In some cases, you will not be required to pay for the vehicle stamp duty if:

 • The vehicle is from a deceased estate.